TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 16/Numbers 16.48.md

 ---

-And he stood between the dead and the living; and the plague was stayed.
+He stood between the dead and the living; and the plague was stayed.